AregAyv/PlatformerEngine/README.md

 # PlatformerEngine

-A platformer game engine written in C++ using the SFML (Simple and Fast Multimedia Library).
+A platformer game engine written in C++ using the SFML.

 Introduction
 The PlatformerEngine is a C++ framework built using SFML, designed to simplify the development of 2D platformer games.
 It provides essential functionalities and tools for creating player-controlled characters,